COVID-19 variants raise concerns

 “So far, studies suggest that antibodies generated through vaccination with currently authorized vaccines recognize these variants.
 This is being closely investigated and more studies are underway.”

 Children’s Minnesota strongly encourages everyone to get vaccinated as soon as they are eligible to stop the spread of COVID-19.
-Children’s Minnesota is currently notifying the parents of patients 16 years old and older when it’s their time to bring their eligible child in for vaccination, click here to learn more.
+Children’s Minnesota is currently vaccinating kids 12 years and older.
+Please use this scheduling tool to make an appointment for a vaccination.